valerio-vaccaro/ghostinbox.it/README.md

 ```

 **Error Responses:**
-- `400 Bad Request`: Missing or invalid hash parameter
+- `400 Bad Request`: Missing or invalid alias parameter
-- `403 Forbidden`: Hash mismatch - email doesn't belong to this alias
+- `403 Forbidden`: Alias mismatch - email doesn't belong to this alias
 - `404 Not Found`: Email not found
 - `500 Internal Server Error`: Server error

 ### API Usage Tips

 - 🔒 Always use HTTPS in production
-- 🔑 Keep your hash secret - it's your authentication token
+- 🔑 Keep your alias secret - it's your authentication token
 - 📝 The email list endpoint doesn't include body content for performance
 - ⚡ Use the `limit` parameter to paginate results
-- 🛡️ The hash verification ensures only the alias owner can view their emails
+- 🛡️ The alias verification ensures only the alias owner can view their emails
+- 🔐 The hash is calculated server-side as `sha256(alias)` to generate the email address

 ## 🤝 Contributing